inelectube/ddd/README.md

 The goal of this script is simplify the installations of a docker private register with an UI.

-##HOW DOES IT WORKS?
+## HOW DOES IT WORKS?

-You have to execute script.sh and then you need to enter the followed info:
+1. You have to run the script.sh and then you need to enter the followed info:

 registry domain:
 registry port:
 ui registry port:
 email:
 username:
 password:

-1. you just need to execute the script.sh with root privileges.
-2.

-that can be used to build, ship and run Docker in different environments.
-I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.

-This script will make your life easier, and of course faster.

-Its not only for noobs.Its for whoever wants to type less and do actually more.

-This script  Docker Registry HTTP API is the protocol to facilitate distribution of images to the docker engine.
-It interacts with instances of the docker registry, which is a service to manage information about docker images and enable their distribution.
-The specification covers the operation of version 2 of this API, known as Docker Registry HTTP API V2.
-While the V1 registry protocol is usable, there are several problems with the architecture that have led to this new version.
-The main driver of this specification is a set of changes to the Docker image format, covered in docker/docker#8093.
-The new, self-contained image manifest simplifies image definition and improves security.
-This specification will build on that work, leveraging new properties of the manifest format to improve performance, reduce bandwidth usage and decrease the likelihood of backend corruption.

-For relevant details and history leading up to this specification, please see the following issues:
+2. The script download the appropiated certbot-auto and initialize letsencript with the information entered above.
+3. The script creates the certs files ** domain.crt ** and ** domain.key ** for docker registry based on the registry domain entered.
+4. The script create a